RobertLita/SNAKE1000/README.md

 # SNAKE1000
 ## Backstory
-I wanted to have fun building a game and due to the restrictions of a 8x8 matrix, I tought snake would be a great choice.
+I wanted to have fun building a game and due to the restrictions of an 8x8 matrix, I tought snake would be a great choice.
 The problem with snake is that it's becoming boring pretty fast, so I managed to do some "twists" to it, which increase the enjoyment of the game. 🐍
 *(Also, I was obsessed with snake when I played it for the first time on my father's nokia).*

 ## Game description
 It's pretty straight forward.
 You are controlling a snake and need to eat the blinking food without touching the wall or eating yourself.

-Here comes 4 level of difficulty:
+Here comes 4 levels of difficulty:
 - <b>Difficulty 1</b> - nothing added, everything is classic.
 - <b>Difficulty 2</b> - food has a <b>45% chance</b> of being poisoned.
 You can see that by the on/off yellow led💡.
-If you eat a poisoned food, the snake is being reversed (head and tail swapped).
+If you eat poisoned food, the snake is being reversed (head and tail swapped).

 *Keep an eye on the tail*😅.